 But Zechariah doubted.
 The message didn’t make a drop of sense to his logical mind, so he questioned its validity.
 His unbelief came with a heavy price tag.
 His tongue was silenced and his words evaporated.
 For nine months.

 He couldn’t shout excitedly when his aged wife told him she was pregnant.
 He couldn’t whisper tenderly to the baby within or give voice to the thrilling sight of the miracle growing before his old eyes.
 And when Mary showed up, he could not express delight that the mother of his Savior had entered his very home.
 Nine months of the spectacular unfolded around him and all the while he was locked away in silence.

-Our own “silent night, holy night” is fast approaching.
-The pandemic can’t stop it and the virus can’t snuff it out.
-And God is asking us to believe that he is still in control even when nothing else seems to be.
+Our own “silent night, holy night” is fast approaching, and God is asking us to believe that he is still in control even when nothing else seems to be.
 God wants us to remember he remains the same, he hasn’t changed, even though our entire world has.

 The message the angels would declare the night of Christ’s birth was never more necessary: “Fear not…” Don’t fear the future, don’t fear what might possibly happen, don’t fear the unknown.
 Don’t allow unbelief to cloud your thoughts and dictate your response.

 Instead, let’s live as if we believe God’s promises are true, his character dependable, and his words perfectly suited for now.